The Memotech MTX Series

 computer which contained a 32kB RAM board and an FDX interface

-board that have been modified "after market" to add the RS232
+board that had been modified "after market" to add the RS232

 serial port components.